-The next CBJ Regular Municipal Election is Tuesday, October 4, 2022.
-Following the direction to build and furnish the Thane Ballot Processing Center for the conduct of CBJ elections mainly using the by mail ballot processing method, the timelines for conducting the October 4, 2022 election are set forth below.
-All dates referenced below are for the 2022 calendar year unless otherwise noted.
+The next CBJ Regular Municipal Election is Tuesday, October 1, 2024.
+Following the direction of the Assembly to conduct all CBJ elections by mail, the timelines for conducting the October 1, 2024 election are set forth below.
+All dates referenced below are for the 2024 calendar year unless otherwise noted.
+Please note that all code citations used in this memo are referring to the current code in place as of the date of this memo.